payneio/ambient/README.md

 - Zooz Z-Wave Relay (via Smart Things Hub)
 - Wake on LAN for local MAC addresses

-## Discovery

-- Credentials and configuration are stored in a local db.
-- Upon loading, Ambient attempt so to discover and link to Smart Things Hub, Google Home, LAN network cards, and other devices
-- Once connected, all connected devices are discovered and registered
-- Devices are registered as Sensors or Effectors
-- When registering effectors, a command tree is created
-- Once registered, sensors data will begin to flow into local topics

 ## Components

 - Discovery routines